RMBarnard/raresim/README.md

 ```

 * #### default population parameters
-The expected number of functional and synonymous variants can be estimated using default paramters for the following populations: African (AFR), East Asian (EAS), Non-Finnish European (NFE), and South Asian (SAS).
+The expected number of functional and synonymous variants can be estimated using default parameters for the following populations: African (AFR), East Asian (EAS), Non-Finnish European (NFE), and South Asian (SAS).
 ```
 $ python3 -m raresim calc \
     --mac data/mac_bins.csv \